Nancy Mace: Islam

+Mace stated on August 9, 2026, that she was a "total Islamaphobe", in response to a tweet from Representative Pramilla Jayapal criticizing Mace's belief that Muslims holding political office in the United States are all a "trojan horse".

 LGBTQ rights

 Mace, while initially supportive of LGBTQ rights when first elected to the House, shifted to a significantly more hostile position around and after the 2024 presidential election campaign.

 Gay rights

 In 2021, the Washington Examiner wrote that Mace "is a supporter of both religious liberty and gay marriage."
 Later that year, she told the Examiner, "I strongly support LGBTQ rights and equality.
 No one should be discriminated against."
 She opposed the Equality Act, instead co-sponsoring a Republican alternative called the Fairness for All Act.
-Mace was one of 31 Republicans to vote for the LGBTQ Business Equal Credit Enforcement and Investment Act in 2021,and sponsored H.R.5776 – Serving Our LGBTQ Veterans Act, legislation establishing a Center for Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Veterans within the Department of Veterans Affairs, also in 2021.
+Mace was one of 31 Republicans to vote for the LGBTQ Business Equal Credit Enforcement and Investment Act in 2021, and sponsored H.R.5776 – Serving Our LGBTQ Veterans Act, legislation establishing a Center for Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Veterans within the Department of Veterans Affairs, also in 2021.

 In July 2022, Mace was among 47 Republican representatives who voted in favor of the Respect for Marriage Act, which protects existing same-sex and interracial marriages under federal law.
 She later said, "If gay couples want to be as happily or miserably married as straight couples, more power to them.
 Trust me, I've tried it more than once."

 Starting in 2025, Mace began making more statements critical of gays and lesbians in public life, calling for books with LGBTQ themes to be banned from schools and libraries.
 Mace frequently accuses gay and lesbian couples of grooming children, and has repeatedly referred to the Charleston County Public Library as a "grooming center".

-In March 2025, Mace criticized US Senator Elissa Slotkin for reading aloud from a children's book about LGBT tolerance, saying "The Left gets mad when we call them groomers but then continue to do this."
+In March 2025, Mace criticized U.S. Senator Elissa Slotkin for reading aloud from a children's book about LGBT tolerance, saying "The Left gets mad when we call them groomers but then continue to do this."